 Nestlé uses pulp and paper products for food packaging, wrapping and transportation, as well as in our office stationery and marketing materials.

 Our responsible sourcing work concentrates on packaging with a specific focus on corrugated, micro flute boards, and solid boards.
 We are committed to eliminating deforestation from our supply chain and addressing associated challenges like forest degradation and its impact on carbon storage, biodiversity and community well-being.
-However, being deforestation-free in our supply chain is Nestlé’s first step towards a Forest Positive future.
-Our Forest Positive strategy aims to turn forest-related risks into opportunities to create sustainable landscapes and livelihoods.
+However, working towards a deforestation-free supply chain is Nestlé's first step in our Forest Positive strategy.
+This aims to move beyond managing deforestation risks in our supply chain to targeting a positive impact on our broader sourcing landscapes.

 Our approach to sourcing pulp and paper sustainably